-“Just mention APT in your presentation / product, people will come and listen to you.”
-This is a comment made by a friend of mine when I was preparing a brief presentation on honeypots.
-It is very much the truth since the Google Attack in 2009.
-You see talks, whitepapers, dossiers, and products talking about what is APT, and how can we prevent them.
-Yet, there isn’t a uniformed definition of this term among them.
+A passing remarked I received from my friend when I was preparing for a brief presentation on honeypots.
+It is very much the truth since the discovery of Operation Aurora.
+You see talks, whitepapers, dossiers, and products talking about what is APT, and how they can prevent them.
+When there isn’t a uniformed definition APT.

 So… What's APT?